Colton Herta: 2021: Three more wins

 Going into 2021, Herta was seen as the strongest challenger in the Andretti stable to Scott Dixon for the IndyCar title.
 Herta would also move from the No. 88 Andretti Harding Steinbrenner Racing car to the No. 26 Andretti Autosport with Curb Agajanian car with backing from Indianapolis 500 title sponsor Gainbridge.
 Herta started his season caught up in an accident caused by Josef Newgarden in Alabama but earned his first win of the season at St. Petersburg, his first win on a street circuit.
 He would secure two podium finishes before his second win of the season; a second-place at Road America and third place at the second round on the IMS Road Course.
 He was frequently beset by poor strategy, mechanical issues, and driving errors.
 Most notable of these was at the inaugural round in Nashville; Herta would qualify on pole position for the race, lead most of the race, lost the lead under caution to Marcus Ericsson, and crashed out of the race attempting to take the lead back from Ericsson in the closing laps.
-Herta was in place to win the race at Gateway but would have to retire the car due to a broken half shaft that happened during a pitstop.
+Herta was running in the lead at Gateway before a half-shaft failure during a pit stop forced his retirement.
 Herta would pick up his second win of the season at Laguna Seca, where he led all but one lap of the race to win from pole.
 He finished the season off with a come from behind victory on The Streets of Long Beach when he started fourteenth and worked his way rapidly through the field to take the lead from Josef Newgarden and Scott Dixon to win his third race of the season.
 He ultimately finished the season fifth in the championship standings.